 Ziger/Snead is a Baltimore architecture studio with a national reputation for design excellence

-Ziger/Snead’s work has received more than 75 local, national and international awards for design excellence.
+Ziger/Snead’s work has received nearly 100 local, national and international awards for design excellence.
 The greatest testament to the value of the quality of our design and high level of service is the satisfaction of our clients and the large number of them who return to Ziger/Snead for subsequent projects.

 We believe that the best architecture is true to its time, place, and purpose.
 We aspire toward work that is well-crafted, optimistic, open, simply and clearly articulated, and engaging.
 Our work is not representational or symbolic, but communicates its purpose through its clarity and appropriate use of architectural vocabulary and building technologies.
 Proportion, materials, detailing, and lighting serve to support functional and aesthetic goals.
 Sustainability is inherent in our comprehensive, efficient, and integrated approach to design.
 We take great pride in providing creative, dignified solutions to complex problems while honoring the owners’ budget and goals.